Yudi/DiscordChatExporter/.docs/Scheduling-Linux.md

 # Scheduling exports with Cron

+## What is Cron?

+Cron is a time-based job scheduler in Unix-like operating systems such as Linux and macOS.
+It allows users to schedule jobs (commands or scripts) to run at specific intervals or times.

 ## Creating the script

-1. Open Terminal and set the script's path to a variable with `SCRIPT_PATH="/path/to/DiscordChatExporter.Cli/cron-script.sh"` so you don't have to type it repeatedly.
+1. Open Terminal

+2. Set the script's path to a variable with `SCRIPT_PATH="/path/to/DiscordChatExporter.Cli/cron-script.sh"` so you don't have to type it repeatedly

-2. Create a new text file with `nano "$SCRIPT_PATH"`
+3. Create a new text file with `nano "$SCRIPT_PATH"`

 > [!TIP]
 > You can't use your mouse in nano, use the arrow keys to control the cursor (caret).